hamees-sayed/hameesulhasan.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there!
 I'm Hamees Ul Hasan, but you can call me Hamees.
 I'm currently pursuing my BS at Indian Institute of Technology (IIT) Madras, where I'm majoring in Data Science and Application.
-My interests lie in Statistics, Machine Learning, Data Science, Computer Vision, Deep Learning and Open Source.
+My interests lie in Statistics, Machine Learning, Data Science, Large Language Models, Deep Learning and Open Source.

 Apart from academics, I enjoy playing video games, watching anime, reading comics and books on recreational mathematics and scientific humour.
 I'm also a sports enthusiast and enjoy playing basketball.